IBM Knowledge Hub

 Conduct Regular Internal Audits

-Don't wait for IBM.
-Periodically engage a third-party licensing specialist to review deployments and identify areas of non-compliance proactively — corrections on your own terms are always cheaper than audit findings.
+Do not wait for IBM.
+Periodically engage a third-party licensing specialist to review deployments and identify areas of non-compliance proactively.
+Corrections on your own terms are always cheaper than audit findings.

 IBM conducts regular licence compliance audits.
 High-value enterprise systems like Maximo, TRIRIGA, and Sterling are frequent targets because non-compliance can result in significant licence revenue for IBM.
 CIOs should assume an audit will happen and prepare continuously.
 Preparation avoids financial penalties and reduces disruption when an audit is requested.

-Keep a Licence Entitlement Register — an up-to-date inventory of all IBM software entitlements: licence certificate details, metrics (e.g. 100 Authorised Users for Maximo, 500 PVUs for WebSphere), purchase dates, and current support status.
-Track any changes — transfers, special terms granted in writing.
-In an audit, you'll be asked to provide proof of entitlements; having them organised saves time and strengthens your position.
+Keep a Licence Entitlement Register: an up-to-date inventory of all IBM software entitlements including licence certificate details, metrics (for example 100 Authorised Users for Maximo, 500 PVUs for WebSphere), purchase dates, and current support status.
+Track any changes, transfers, or special terms granted in writing.
+In an audit, you will be asked to provide proof of entitlements; having them organised saves time and strengthens your position.

-🔎 Key Audit Areas for Maximo & Industry Solutions
+Key Audit Areas for Maximo and Industry Solutions

 When an official audit notice arrives, engage stakeholders immediately.
 Involve legal and procurement to review audit scope and communications.
-Share data in a controlled manner — provide what is asked, nothing more, and ensure accuracy.
+Share data in a controlled manner: provide what is asked, nothing more, and ensure accuracy.
 Designate a single point of contact (IT asset manager) to coordinate responses.
-Because you've prepared, this should be a matter of pulling existing reports and documentation rather than a frantic scramble.
+Because you have prepared, this should be a matter of pulling existing reports and documentation rather than a frantic scramble.

 1